Israel’s Ag-Tech Sector Takes a Sustainable Leap Forward

 Photo Credit: Daniel Tuttle | Unsplash

 Israel already boasts over 350 agriculture and food technology companies.
-These businesses continue to attract record-breaking amounts of investment.
+These businesses have attracted record-breaking amounts of venture capital.
+Even though we’re seeing the negative effects on investment caused by the coronavirus.
+Israel overall has done pretty well.
 According to a recent report by Start-Up Nation Central, investment in the sector increased to $100 million.

 We all know Israel is tiny but what gives the country an outsized share of the global food tech market, one predicted to be worth $250 billion by 2022?